kkinnear/zprint/README.md

 * Does a great job printing spec files
 * Justify paired output (maps, binding forms, cond clauses, etc.) if desired
 * Syntax coloring at the terminal
+* Preserve most hand-formatting of selected vectors (for hiccup or rum HTML)

 All of this is just so many words, of course.
 Give zprint a try on your code or data structures, and see what you think!